google/android-emulator-container-scripts/js/android-emulator-webrtc/README.md

 webrtc implementation.
 The png view will request screenshots, which are very slow, and require the envoy proxy.
 You should not use this for remote emulators.

+#### Pressing hardware buttons

+This component has a method `sendKey` to sends a key to the emulator.
+You can use this to send physical hardwar events to the emulator for example:

+"AudioVolumeDown" - 	Decreases the audio volume.
+"AudioVolumeUp"   -	Increases the audio volume.
+"Power"	         -  The Power button or key, turn off the device.
+"AppSwitch"       -  Should bring up the application switcher dialog.
+"GoHome"          -  Go to the home screen.
+"GoBack"          -  Open the previous screen you were looking at.

 | prop                   |          type           |                      default                      |      required      | description                                                                                  |
 | ---------------------- | :---------------------: | :-----------------------------------------------: | :----------------: | -------------------------------------------------------------------------------------------- |
 | **auth**               |        `Object`         |                      `null`                       |        :x:         | The authentication service to use, or null for no authentication.                            |